mafik/gatekeeper/README.md

 ## What is Gatekeeper?

-Between you and the Internet there is a router.
-It's a small computer that connects your home network to the Internet.
+Between you and the Internet there is a router - a small computer that connects your home network to the Internet.
 It's responsible for assigning IP addresses to your devices, translating between your private network and the Internet, and more.
-It's a very important piece of your home network.
-Quite often they're provided by your Internet Service Provider (ISP) and you don't have much control over them.
+Every packet that comes or leaves your home goes through the router.
+Quite often the routers are provided by your Internet Service Provider (ISP) and you don't have much control over them.

 **Gatekeeper is a piece of software that allows you to replace (or isolate) the router provided by your ISP.
 With Gatekeeper you can get more visibility & control over your home network.**